AMWA-TV/is-05/docs/Controllers.md

 * The Controller MUST be able to identify when an NMOS Sender is connected to that Receiver.
 * The Controller MUST identify when the Receiver connection has been deactivated.

-Where making requests to a large number or Senders/Receivers on the same Device, Controllers SHOULD make use of the `/bulk` endpoint to bundle them into a single request.
+Where making requests to a large number of Senders and/or Receivers on the same Device, Controllers SHOULD make use of the `/bulk` endpoint to bundle them into a single request.

-When altering the transport parameters in the `/staged` endpoint, the Controller SHOULD check the `/constraints` endpoint for the available choices of parameters accepted by the particular Sender and Receiver.
+When altering the transport parameters in the `/staged` endpoint, the Controller SHOULD check the `/constraints` endpoint for the available choices of parameters accepted by the particular Sender or Receiver.

 When `PATCH`ing to the transport parameters, parameters could possibly have changed since the last `GET`.
 Therefore the Controller SHOULD set parameters that are important for a connection (e.g. `master_enable` and `rtp_enable`) in the `PATCH` request, even if the Controller believes they are already set as required.